Mohamed-Hedi-Sfaxi/Smart-Fire-Detection/README.md

 ## Title of the project:

-Systéme de gestion d'incendie </br>
+Smart Fire Detection </br>

 ## Description:

-Notre système tend à rendre la maison plus sécurisée, </br>
+Our system's goal is to make the house more secure, </br>
-principalement lutter contre tout type de fuites et flammes </br>
+by mainly fighting against all types of leaks and flames, </br>
-a l'intermédiaire d'un model de gestion d'incendie a trois </br>
+using a fire management model based on three </br>
-niveaux d'alerte. </br>
+alert levels. </br>

-## Objectif:
+## Objective:

-Le développement d’un outil contre incendie qui </br> se base sur l’IoT liée a une application mobile </br>
+The development of a fire-fighting tool </br> that is based on IoT and linked to a mobile application </br>
-qui permet de gérer l'outil incendie </br>
+which allows the management of the system. </br>

 List of devices: </br>
-Arduino , ESP8622 , RaspBerry Pi 4 , Sensor MH , MQ7,  camera raspberry </br>
+Arduino , ESP8622 , RaspBerry Pi 4 , Sensor MH , MQ7,  Raspberry camera </br>

 ## Installation and prepartion instrcutions: